 - Drafted a content guide alongside the product itself to make sure we held ourselves to high-quality content standards, even at our rapid pace (and to guide future content development)

-Following the initial launch, we've since revised and released new content, such as:
+Following the initial launch, we revised and released new content, such as:

-- Best-practice guides for providers, on specialized topic areas such as telehealth in emergency departments and direct-to-consumer telehealth
+- Best-practice guides for providers on specialized topic areas, including telehealth in emergency departments and direct-to-consumer telehealth

 - Tips for finding free or low-cost telehealth services through a health center

-- How to improve telehealth access, equity, and accessibility
+- Guidance on how to improve telehealth access, equity, and accessibility

 - Designed and built the first iteration of Telehealth.HHS.gov within a few weeks